cypress-io/cypress-documentation/source/api/events/catalog-of-events.md

 // test code
 it('redirects to another page on click', function (done) {
   // this event will automatically be unbound when this
-  // test ends because its attached to 'cy' cy.on('window:before:unload', (e) => {
+  // test ends because it's attached to 'cy' cy.on('window:before:unload', (e) => {
     // no return value on the event expect(e.returnValue).to.be.undefined